jnozzi/cocoadev.com/markdown/GradientFill.md

 ----

-see General/OAGradientTableView
+see OAGradientTableView

 You should also check out:

 http://www.harmless.de/cocoa.html

-Andreas Mayer's General/AMRollOverButton includes General/NSBezierCategories that do lovely gradient fills with rounded rectangles and everything.
+Andreas Mayer's AMRollOverButton includes NSBezierCategories that do lovely gradient fills with rounded rectangles and everything.
 Very nice.

 ----

-In 10.5 see General/NSGradient.
+In 10.5 see NSGradient.